makebacappiello/countries-api-project-may-2025/README.md

 ## Project and its purpose.

 This interactive web app lets you explore countries from all over the world.
-You can browse, search, and filter to find information about any country you're curious about!
+You can browse and save information about any country you're curious about!

 ## 🖼️ Screenshots